-\end{definition} In order to approach Problem \ref{main} devoted to the geography of log surfaces, we are going to use the following result proven by Pokora and Laface in \cite{LP}. \begin{theorem} Let $X$ be a smooth complex projective $K3$ surface and let $\mathcal{C}$ be a transverse arrangement of $n\geq 2$ smooth rational curves.
+\end{definition} In order to approach Problem \ref{main} devoted to the geography of log-surfaces, we are going to use the following result proven by Pokora and Laface in \cite{LP}. \begin{theorem} Let $X$ be a smooth complex projective $K3$ surface and let $\mathcal{C}$ be a transverse arrangement of $n\geq 2$ smooth rational curves.
 Then we have

-\end{theorem} Our first goal here is to find some combinatorial conditions for the transverse arrangement of rational curves $\mathcal{C}$ in a smooth complex projective $K3$ surface such that the associated log surface could have high log Chern slopes.
+\end{theorem} Our first goal here is to find some combinatorial conditions for the transverse arrangement of rational curves $\mathcal{C}$ in a smooth complex projective $K3$ surface such that the associated log-surface could have high log Chern slopes.
 We want to find a numerically accessible condition that is easy to check.
 To do this, we assume now that $E(Y, \widetilde{\mathcal{C}}) \geq 8/3$.
 This condition tells us that

 This leads us to

 Using Theorem \ref{Hir}, we get